 This means a lot of that expenditure could be going to waste, and confusion could only be adding to the issue – 40% of respondents thought they had to pay for a landline in order to receive satellite television, when in reality this isn't the case, meaning they're paying for something they may not even need.

 Despite all this, it seems that some are resigned to staying where they are, with 12% of customers saying they wouldn't consider ending their contract or moving to a cheaper deal because of the perceived hassle associated with quitting a bundle, and the difficulty in setting up a new broadband service.
 But it doesn't have to be that way!

 Freesat spokesperson Guy Southam commented on the findings: "Bundle deals can seem like the easiest option, especially for people who have just moved into a new property and want to set up their TV and internet services in one go.
 But our research has shown that these deals can be a waste of money for a lot of customers, and can also discourage people from shopping around and switching to cheaper options in the future.

 "Any customers on bundle deals should consider how much they actually watch the channels they're paying for and which of the extra services they're using.
 With cheap broadband deals now very easy to come by, any hassle associated with switching internet provider should not be a reason for staying on an expensive bundle."

 So why not see if you can find a broadband deal that really works for you?
-Use our broadband comparison tool to get started and see what else is out there.
+Read more in our guide to the best broadband services.

 Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.